 - Restore or develop naturally variable hydrological conditions.
 Promote naturally variable hydrology, with emphasis on enabling fluctuations in water flow, level, duration and frequency of change that would be representative of other comparable wetlands in the same landscape setting.
-Preferably, natural hydrology should be allowed to become reestablished rather than finessed through active engineering devices to mimic a natural hydroperiod.
+Preferably, natural hydrology should be allowed to become reestablished rather than facilitated through active engineering devices to mimic a natural hydroperiod.
 When restoration is not an option, favor the use of passive devices that would have a higher likelihood to sustain the desired hydroperiod over the long term.
 Try to avoid designing a system dependent on water control structures or other artificial infrastructure that must be maintained in perpetuity in order for wetland hydrology to meet the specified design.
-In situations where direct (in-kind) replacement is desired, candidate compensatory mitigation sites should have the same basic hydrological attributes as the impacted site. - Avoid over-engineered structures in the wetland design.
+In situations where direct (in-kind) replacement is desired, candidate compensatory mitigation sites should have the same basic hydrological attributes as the impacted site. - Avoid over-engineered (complex) structures in the wetland design.
 Design the system for minimal maintenance.
 Whenever possible, avoid manipulating wetland processes using approaches that require continual maintenance.
 Avoid hydraulic control structures and other engineered structures that are vulnerable to chronic failure and require maintenance and replacement.
 Set initial conditions and let the system develop.
 Natural systems should be planned to accommodate biological systems.
 The system of plants, animals, microbes, substrate, and water flows should be developed for self-maintenance and self-design.
 If necessary to include design structures, such as to prevent erosion until the wetland has developed soil stability, do so using natural features, such as large woody debris.
 Be aware that more specific habitat designs and planting will be required where rare and endangered species are among the specific restoration targets.

 4.5 Determination of credits (also see 33 C.F.R. § 332.4(c)(6)): The mitigation plan should include a description of the number of credits to be provided, including a brief explanation of the rationale for this determination.
 For permittee-responsible mitigation, this should include an explanation of how the compensatory mitigation project will provide the required compensation for unavoidable impacts to aquatic resources resulting from the permitted activity (see 33 C.F.R. § 332.3(f) and Section 3.4 above).
-For permittees intending to secure credits from an approved mitigation bank or in-lieu fee program, it should include the number and resource type of credits to be secured and how these were determined (see Section 3.4 above and Section 8.6 below).
+For permittees intending to secure credits from an approved mitigation bank or in-lieu fee program, it should include the number and resource type of credits to be secured and how these were determined (see Section 3.4 above).
+For mitigation banks and in-lieu fee programs, the instrument or compensation planning framework, respectively, should include a credit determination methodology and initial accounting of credits proposed for eventual release (see Section 8.6 below).